 Photography by Johnny Rozsa

 On 16th September 2001, eight members of an American student cross-country team were killed when a one-tonne truck driven by fellow student Clint Haskins ploughed into their vehicle.
 It was the worst loss-of-life traffic accident in the history of the State of Wyoming.
 Among the dead was 21-year-old Morgan McLeland.
-Since the tragedy occurred, Morgan’s mother, Debbie McLeland, has reached out to Clint Haskins (currently in prison), and together they have worked to educate young people about the dangers of drinking and driving.

 We were told Morgan had died by a policeman who turned up at our door.
 Somehow I managed to keep strong, standing outside myself as the tragedy unfolded.
 My husband, on the other hand, collapsed, pounding his fists on the floor, crying ‘no, not my son, not my son.’